mdemr-systems/Interface-Class/README.md

 **Welcome the class website!**

-You will find link to documentation for all topics covered in class.
+You will find links to documentation for all topics covered in class.

 # Documentation